Saheedatt/Saheedatt/README.md

 # Hi there! 👋

 I'm Afolabi Saheedat, an aspiring frontend developer with a passion for creating responsive and visually appealing web applications.
-I got into coding about a year ago, and I'm currently learning React while brushing up my JavaScript skills.
+I got into coding about a year ago, and I'm currently trying to brush up my JavaScript skills.
 Coding is an exciting journey, and I'm loving every moment of it!

 ## About Me
 - Pronouns: She/Her